-DirectLink to Discontinue All Video Services January 31, 2022
+DirectLink to Discontinue all EZVideo and IPTV Video Services at Noon on January 31, 2022

 Aug 2, 2021 | posted by Conner Williams

 As a member-owned cooperative, we strive to keep our subscribers informed of any significant changes that may have an impact on the services we provide.
 DirectLink members deserve to be made aware when adjustments happen in their company and why.
 Recent unexpected changes have occurred with our EZVideo and IPTV offerings.

 Video is an expensive service to provide.
 Current surveys from The Diffusion Group indicate that 27% of US households plan to cut cable TV in 2021 and 40% will drop this service by 2025.
 An abundance of video solutions in the market today cater to multiple preferences, and subscribers have more choices than ever to customize their entertainment experience at a price where we are no longer competitive.
 In fact, Parks Associates reports that 78% of US households already subscribe to at least one streaming service like Netflix, Amazon Prime, or Hulu.

 We do not enjoy raising members’ bills, and we do everything we can to negotiate for fair rates from content providers and technology partners.
 However, the changes the TV industry is facing make it extremely difficult for small, member-owned cooperatives like DirectLink to continue to offer video services at reasonable rates.
 SNL Kagan reports that industry-wide, the television retransmission fees just to air local broadcast channels have increased from $2.4 billion in 2012 to a projected $11.8 billion in 2022.
 That’s a nearly 400% increase in 10 years.
 In comparison, U.S. inflation for the same period was 25%.
 Even though we pool our content negotiations with hundreds of independent providers throughout the United States, we are unable to offer the kinds of packages and programming options at affordable prices that members want.